Blake-Loveland/landgrid-support/_articles/using-the-api.md

 You may get multiple Parcel Records per response.
 This depends on how you search for parcels via our Parcel API.
 Address matching, parcel number, owner name matching, parcels in a radius are all example of Parcel API requests that will likely return multiple Parcel Records in each response.

 #### Limit Parcel Records returned
 Each Parcel API request can return one or more Parcel Records.
+Any Parcel API request that can return multiple Parcel Records supports the optional `limit=` parameter that will allow you to limit the number of return Parcel Records.

 #### API Request Rates